syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 {% endtabs %}

-2.Create a **ViewModel** class with `SelectedItems` are initialized with data objects in constructor.
+2.Create a **ViewModel** class with `SelectedItems`, which are initialized with data objects in constructor.

 {% tabs %}